 A year on from securing her first Olympic medal, Nicola’s first child was born.
 The year after that, she returned to sport and reasserted her dominance.
 Becoming European Champion (triathlon) for the fourth time (following 2009, 2010 and 2012) and Ironman Cozumel 2014 champion too.

 Roll on 2015 and Nicola was showing no signs of slowing down.
 Once more emerging as European Champion in triathlon and winner at the European Games too.
 2016 brought another Olympic opportunity and another medal – this time silver.

 A pattern starts to emerge as, a year later, Nicola’s second child was born.
 True to form, she returned the year after that and was, again, named European Champion.

-With Tokyo just around the corner, Nicola has all but secured her place on the Swiss team - less than six months after the birth of her third child.
+With Tokyo just around the corner, Nicola has all but secured her place on the Swiss team.

 As it has been from day one, family comes first.

 “Being a mother was the most obvious choice for me, and the most rewarding.
 It was my choice, I’ve made it three times and I’ve never looked backed,” she says.